hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/080_soul_nature_and_god.md

 the internal organ which is finer; then there is the mind, then the intellectual faculty, then egoism, which says, "I" — I see, I hear, and so forth.
-The whole process is carried on by certain forces; you may call them vital forces; in Sanskrit they are called Prâna.
+The whole process is carried on by certain forces; you may call them vital forces; in Sanskrit they are called Prāna.
 This gross part of man, this body, in which are the external instruments, is called in Sanskrit, Sthula Sharira, the gross body; behind it comes the series, beginning with the organs, the mind, the intellect, the egoism.
 These